MikazuchiKaru/Karus_hotkeys/README.md

 here's a basic manual:
 First you have to download the exe file in the hotkey folder.
+You can (and probably should) rename it.
 Place it wherever inside an empty folder and create a text (.txt) file in the same place.
 In this file you can use a unique language created by your's truly.
 In the following text I will explain its syntax. (note: "{}" mean that in that place you write what you want based on the text inside)

 For each macro you need a hotkey.
 You create those like this:
 {modifier1}{modifier2}/{key}